 - Celtic village of Mitterkirchen: you can visit the Outdoor Museum of Mitterkirchen and view the reconstructed Prehistoric Celtic Village.

 - Baroque village of Grein: I stopped for lunch here.
-It was one of my favourite places along the entire route.
+It was one of my favorite places along the entire route.
+Baroque architecture was another highlight for me.

 - UNESCO Melk Abbey in Melk: We did the self-guided tour and I loved it.
-You also get a fantastic view over the city from the top.
-The small city of Melk is also worth exploring and makes for a great coffee, lunch or overnight stop.
+You also get a fantastic view of the city from the top.
+The small city of Melk is also worth exploring and makes for a great coffee, lunch, or overnight stop.

 - Just outside of Vienna, you’ll cycle through the Vienna Woods and through the Gates of Vienna.